Contact Me

 -Techniques from FFT (Functional Family Therapy)

-I believe each client is unique.
-Therefore, each client may benefit from different methods of counseling during any given session.
-I also believe a client has a great deal of knowledge about their self.
+Due to each client's individuality, they may benefit from different methods of counseling during any given session.
+I also believe clients have a great deal of knowledge about themselves.
 Therefore, I believe in involving clients in the process both during AND outside of counseling sessions.
 My goal is to give clients the tools and skills they need to better themselves and, when possible, get them to a place where they no longer need my assistance or need it less and less over time.